St. Michael's CE School

 In the past the school and Church both worked together on the Love in a Box Appeal, ensuring there were hundreds of boxes to be sent to those in need in Eastern Europe in the Autumn term.
 We are now jointly developing our global partnership, supporting a school in Kenya.

-Furthermore Toolbox, the church’s primary-aged Sunday School, is held at the school.
+Furthermore Toolbox, the Church’s primary-aged Sunday School, was, before lockdown, held at the school.
 This fun and exciting event for the children of St Michael’s Church, is run each Sunday morning during term time (excluding the first Sunday of the month) in our School Hall and different parts of the school.
 Please refer to the links below.

 Here’s are some pupil voice quotes about Toolbox: